 Lung disease

-E-cigarettes contain added flavors that young people enjoy.
-Some of these additives have health risks, such as diacetyl which has a buttery taste.
+E-cigarettes contain added flavors and preservatives.
+Some of these additives have health risks, such as diacetyl, which has a buttery taste.
 Diacetyl has been found to cause a severe lung disease similar to bronchiolitis.

 Cancer